 How could someone resist bites of food that look like this?
 This was a Pulehu Drumstick with sweet gold pineapple relish and romesco sauce.

 Hoping for some of Barbuto's Jonathan Waxman's famous chicken, but getting a magnificent Ono with bok choy, heirloom tomatoes, hearts of palm, and sweet onions instead, I had no complaints.
 I love hearts of palm and rarely see it in restaurants so I was delighted.

 Chef Jonathan Waxman was on hand serving his Ono, always a treat to see the chefs in action!

-If Ming is an over-the-top character, than Chef Hubert Keller is the epitome of cool.
-Laid back, conversational and downright friendly.
+If Ming is an over-the-top character then Chef Hubert Keller is the epitome of cool.
+Laid back, conversational, and downright friendly.
 He is such a pleasure to talk to.
-He even shared his DJ’ing hobby with one of the Sydney reporters.
+He even shared his DJ'ing hobby with one of the Sydney reporters.
 He picks out all the music for his restaurants and is one cool cat.
-Here he is modeling his Thai coconut soup with Kuaui shrimp, toasted orzo, snow peas, tomato and kaffir lime.
+Here he is modeling his Thai coconut soup with Kuaui shrimp, toasted orzo, snow peas, tomato, and kaffir lime.
 It was tangy, bitter, sweet, spicy – delicious!

 There were desserts too, many of which I didn't try, but they all looked delicious, chefs like Christina Tosi of Momofuku Milk Bar and cupcakes from Hokulani Bakery are hard to pass up, but I was in a savory mood.
 One sweet bite treat I did have was an assortment of chocolates from Mark Freischmidt of Halekulani in Honolulu.
 Wow!
 I had a piece of malted chocolate heaven that was to die for!